Michal-Atlas/DawnStorm/Bestiary/index.md

 # The DawnStorm Bestiary

 {::options auto_ids="true" /}

 1. TOC_TEST
 {:toc}

+## Beasts

+### Pan

-# Demons
+## Demons

-## Bone Demons
+### Bone Demons

 Outer shell, not regular skeleton, cranal crease

-## Nightcrawler
+### Nightcrawler

 These dog-like creatures are mostly used by other demons for spying, hunting and disposing of targets.
 Their visage is quite simple, the front half is that of a wolf up until their back legs and hips, which are just black smoke and non-visible.
 Their eyes reflect light in anything but the darkest of places, the light changes color based on the demon it is currently serving.
 If a mortal ever manages to calm and tame a nightcrawler, the smoke coming from its back changes to bright blue and it becomes apparent that their non-feral nature is quite playful.

 **Blinking**
 They can teleport between two points connected by near pitch darkness while neither is being observed.

-# Ghosts
+## Ghosts

-## Demi-Ghosts
+### Demi-Ghosts

-### Genius Loci
+#### Genius Loci

 These peculiar demi-ghosts usually manifest in places of great historical or natural significance that have nonetheless been left to their own devices.
 These creatures are usually very shy and rarely ever speak unless somehow directly invoked.
 They have been shown to have knowledge on all matters occurring in their place of existence.